Luketedwards/harmonize/README.md

 ### Username Search Bar

-The both the desktop and side-navbar are also equipped with a search bar that links to other users profiles.
+Both the desktop and side-navbar are also equipped with a search bar that links to other users profiles.
 The search bar draws from a datalist of all current usernames on the platform, and makes suggestions as the user types.
 The search bar is non-case sensitive, and strips off any whitespace that the user may add.
-If a username that doesn't exist on the site is entered, the user is taken to their profile and informed that no such user exists.
+If a username that doesn't exist on the site is entered, the user is taken to their own profile and informed that no such user exists.

 ![Desktop Search Bar](/static/readme-files/features/navbar-search-min.png)